alberttheprince/rpemotes-reborn/README.md

 # Keybinds and SQL 🎛️

-The original DpEmotes uses mysql-async which was then changed to ghmattimysql.
-Unfortunately, they are no longer maintained.

 To use the SQL features, install the latest version of the [oxmysql](https://github.com/overextended/oxmysql) resource.
-If you do not want to use the SQL features, comment out the `oxmysql` region in fxmanifest.lua.
+If you do not want to use the SQL features keep the `oxmysql` region in fxmanifest.lua commented out.

 Alternatively, you can use the keybind command that comes with FiveM without having the SQL, by entering the following into F8: